 The Company has made an assessment of the credit risks of its counterparties.
 The credit risk that the Company bears is due to the loans granted to the Parent Company and Sister Company.
-The Director decided to adjust the Probability of Default to 0.24% for 2021 (2020: 0.25%), corresponding to a credit rating of BBB- as assigned by S&P to the Sister Company.
-As the Parent Company is not separately rated by the rating agencies, the Board of Directors considered a Probability of Default for 2021 equal to the Probability of Default applied for the Sister Company.
-Despite the downgrade of the long-term credit ratings by both S&P and Fitch per 2020, a lower medium grade credit risk applies since the bonds are still rated at investment grade by S&P.
+The Director decided to adjust the Probability of Default to 0.23% for 2022 (2021: 0.24%), corresponding to a credit rating of BBB- as assigned by S&P to the Sister Company.
+As the Parent Company is not separately rated by the rating agencies, the Director considered a Probability of Default for 2022 equal to the Probability of Default applied for the Sister Company.
+Despite the downgrade of the long-term credit ratings by both S&P and Fitch per 2020, a lower medium grade credit risk applies since the Bonds are still rated at investment grade by S&P.

-The ECL is calculated as the exposure at default, which is the total exposure EUR 960,102,145 (2020: EUR 959,100,895 multiplied by the Probability of Default of 0.24% (2020: 0.25%) multiplied by the Loss Given Default of 45% (2020: 100%).
-The Company used a Probability of Default based on the S&P Global Corporate Average Cumulative Default Rates By Rating Modifier (1981-2019).
+The ECL is calculated as the exposure at default, which is the total exposure EUR 687,515,367 (2021: EUR 960,102,145 multiplied by the Probability of Default of 0.23% (2021: 0.24%) multiplied by the Loss Given Default of 45% (2021: 45%).
+The Company used a Probability of Default based on the S&P Global Corporate Average Cumulative Default Rates By Rating Modifier (1981-2021).

-The impact as per December 31, 2021 was a decrease in the IFRS 9 impairment for financial assets of EUR 1.4 million (2020:increase of EUR 0.86 million) with a corresponding decrease in the deferred tax asset of EUR 0.34 million (2020: increase EUR 0.20 million).
+The impact as per December 31, 2022 was a decrease in the IFRS 9 impairment for financial assets of EUR 0.3 million (2021: decrease of EUR 1.4 million) with a corresponding decrease in the deferred tax asset of EUR 0.01 million (2021: decrease EUR 0.34 million).

-2.5.4 Changes caused by recently issued (revision) of accounting standards
+Changes caused by recently issued (revision) of accounting standards